microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 What does the pin strap do which goes to the SMC?

+What is the minimum of (ME) FW or HW straps to exist for the ME to not reset the platform after 30(?) min?

 # Current FW MBP101.00F6.B00
 Are all issues solved related to S3?
 IIRC there was one vuln which was only solvable by a new MacBook Pro?